filodb/FiloDB/README.md

 Your input is appreciated!

-* True columnar querying and execution, using late materialization and vectorization techniques
-* Use of GPU and SIMD instructions to speed up queries
-* Non-Spark ingestion API.
-Your input is again needed.
+* Productionization and automated stress testing
+* Kafka input API / connector (without needing Spark)
 * In-memory caching for significant query speedup
+* True columnar querying and execution, using late materialization and vectorization techniques.
+GPU/SIMD.
 * Projections.
 Often-repeated queries can be sped up significantly with projections.

 ## Pre-requisites